dutualincalin/DSS-Assignment/README.md

 However, given the fact that I used pictures for boards, the performance of the app was not on par with what was offered at first, so I made as many optimizations as I possibly could and some fancy feature removals and I managed to achieve a relatively optimal solution.
+In addition to the limited resources, the inactivity will shutdown the machine to conserve resources which again is not ideal given that the app restarts really slow, so cron jobs have been created to bypass the issue.

 I tried to use [Vercel](https://vercel.com/), however I had a hard time setting the region of deployment...which led me to search for other options such as Render.

 Note: Please be gentle with the website, don't navigate too fast, or it might crash the client service on Render.

+## Sources

+1. Pictures for boards provided by Freepik - https://www.freepik.com/ - Latest access: 2.12.2023
+2. Components for frontend app provided by Material UI - https://mui.com/material-ui/ - Latest access: 2.12.2023
+3. Deployment provided by Render - https://render.com/ - Latest access - 2.12.2023